 Groundwater quality in wells neighboring the Project Site commonly includes higher levels of iron, manganese, and arsenic requiring treatment for elevated levels.
-Each of these constituents is found in higher-than-normal concentrations in certain areas of Sonoma County.Impacts
+Each of these constituents is found in higher-than-normal concentrations in certain areas of Sonoma County.

 Impacts to water resources would be significant if runoff from the Project Site causes localized flooding or introduces additional contaminants to stormwater runoff that leaves the Project Site.
-Groundwater impacts would be significant if the alternatives adversely affect local water supply by reducing the availability of potable water.
+Groundwater impacts would be significant if the alternative would impede groundwater recharge or if drawdown caused by pumping the proposed wells at the Project Site would adversely affect local water supply.
+Additionally, groundwater impacts would be significant if the alternatives would interfere with the implementation of local groundwater management plans by causing or contributing to: chronic lowering of groundwater levels; depletion of groundwater storage; water quality degradation due to induced contaminant migration or interference with cleanup efforts or water quality management plans; depletion of interconnected surface waters, including potential flow in Pruitt Creek or impacts to groundwater-dependent ecosystems (GDEs); and/or land subsidence.
 Water quality would be significantly affected if wastewater or runoff generated by the alternatives adversely impacts water quality standards of receiving waterbodies or groundwater.